JuriSchalueck/MSOD/README.md

 ```
 rm -r COCOSearch18-images-TA COCOSearch18-images-TP COCOSearch18-images-TA.zip COCOSearch18-images-TP.zip
 ```
-and finaly unzip the annotations_trainval2017.zip and you are done.
+and finally unzip the annotations_trainval2017.zip and you are done.

 ### ASSR Dataset

-If you want to do something with the ASSR Dataset you can Download it from https://github.com/SirisAvishek/Attention_Shift_Ranks/tree/master/Attention_Shift_Saliency_Rank
+If you want to do something with the ASSR Dataset, you can download it from https://github.com/SirisAvishek/Attention_Shift_Ranks/tree/master/Attention_Shift_Saliency_Rank

 ## Recommended Setup

-**Most of the actions based on the file system are based on relative paths**
+**Most file system actions are based on relative paths!**

 Navigate to MSCO folder and setup venv

 ```
 cd path/to/MSCO
-pytohn3 -m venv .venv
+python3 -m venv .venv
 ```
 activate the virtual environment and install dependencies
 ```